bencer3283/bencer3283.github.io/organization/ntuABC.md

 breadcrumb: true
 ---

-`team on Intern-season activities, Student Association of College of Bio-Resources and Argiculture, FEB 2020 - JAN 2021`
+`team on Intern-season activities, Student Association of College of Bio-Resources and Argiculture, FEB 2020 - JUN 2021`

 ---